hayleyhartman/LIRI/README.md

 # LIRI

 LIRI is an application made by me, Hayley Hartman, in October 2018.
 LIRI is a command line node app that returns information to the user based on the command entered.
 Users can use this app to search a specific movie, song, or musician, and the app returns information back through the console.
+Please see below for an example of how the concert-this functionality works, or reference the table below to see how other commands work.

 Command | Source | Function
 ------- | ------ | --------